 Journal of Legal Medicine

 Georgia State University College of Law’s Center for Law, Health & Society and the American College of Legal Medicine have partnered on its publication, the Journal of Legal Medicine.
 Leslie Wolf, center director and Distinguished University Professor of Law, will serve as the new editor-in-chief.
 The Journal of Legal Medicine is an interdisciplinary, peer-reviewed, internationally circulated journal that focuses on the intersection of health law, science, and policy.
-In keeping with Georgia State Law’s and ACLM’s shared commitment to interdisciplinary exchange, the journal will accept short commentaries (up to 3,000 words) and articles (up to 7,500 words), although longer articles may also be published.Submit Articles Year-Round
+In keeping with Georgia State Law’s and ACLM’s shared commitment to interdisciplinary exchange, the journal will accept short commentaries (up to 3,000 words) and articles (up to 7,500 words), although longer articles may also be published.Submit an Article

 Upcoming Journal Events

 Olmstead at Twenty: The Past and Future of Community Integration

 August 8-9, 2019